 At this point you will have travelled about 100km from Málaga Airport.

 This will take you on to a roundabout.
 The first exit is the N323/E902 to the port area of Motril, the second takes you back on to the N340 and the third exit is a new one called the GR14 and signed for Granada.
-The fourth exit is the old road to Granada (for those of you that have followed this route before which used to be numbered N323/E902).
-The E902 designation has now transferred to the GR14.
+The fourth exit (now closed) was the old road to Granada (for those of you that have followed this route before which used to be numbered N323/E902).
+The E902 designation has now transferred to the GR14 but doesn't appear on the signs.
 At this point take the GR14/E902.
 This will bring you after a short distance to a roundabout.
-Continue to follow the GR14 after the roundabout.
-A short distance after the roundabout there will be a junction where the N323 splits off from the GR14/E902

-At this junction you have a choice - either go on to the N323 towards Granada/Velez Benaudalla as described in Option A below or followOption B using recently opened new roads.
-Option A will take you through the impressive Guadalféo gorge.
-Option B is less interesting and not much quicker.
+At this junction you have a choice - either go on to the N323 towards Granada/Velez Benaudalla as described in Option A below or follow Option B (which is signed for Órgiva/Granada/Jaen at the second roundabout) using recently opened new roads.
+Option A, however, will take you through the impressive Guadalféo gorge.
+Option B is less interesting and no quicker.

 Option A

 The N323 goes straight inland towards the Sierra Nevada following the gorge and valley of the river Guadalféo as far as Velez Benaudalla.
+If travelling in daylight, we would recommend this option.

 Option B